 If you’re self-employed, estimated taxes are a part of your business life.
-This means you may need to send quarterly estimated taxes four times a year (in April, June, September, and January) since the United States works off the principle of “pay as you go”, and self-employed don’t have taxes taken out of every paycheck.
-Employees have their taxes withheld by their employer, so they never have to think about it, but if you’re self-employed you have to pay taxes yourself.
+This means you may need to send quarterly estimated taxes four times a year (in April, June, September, and January).
+Your taxes require a different kind of attention than they did when you were a company employee.
+Self-employed individuals don’t have taxes withheld from every paycheck and United States works on the principle of “pay as you go”, so if you’re self-employed you have to pay taxes yourself.

 Avoiding Underpayment Penalties